 - Quality product - our rigorous testing 7 point quality protocol - ensures we exceed industry standards and back our products with an unmatched 1 year no-hassle warranty.
 The DCM0035 is designed for...

 - 【Automotive Grade Lithium Battery】Ampere Time lithium iron batteries have exceptional quality since they are manufactured by Automotive Grade LiFePO4 Cells with higher energy density, more stable...

-- 【1/3* Lightweight】 Ampere Time LiFePO4 Battery weighs only 25.4 lbs for one module, only 1/3* the weight of lead acid batteries, which makes it an easy choice for RVs, Marine and Off-Grid...
+- 【1/3* Lightweight】Ampere Time LiFePO4 Battery Weighting only 25.35 lbs for one module, it’s weighs only 1/3* the weight of lead acid batteries.
+LiFePO4 battery is 50% lighter than lead acid...

-- 【95%* Efficiency】 Ampere Time LiFePO4 battery’s flat discharge curve holds above 12.8V for up to 95%* of its capacity usage, providing astronomical boosts in run-time compared to only 50% in...
+- 【95%* Efficiency】Ampere Time LiFePO4 battery’s flat discharge curve holds above 12.8V for up to 95%* of its capacity usage, providing astronomical boosts in run-time compared to only 50% in Lead...

-- 【100% Protection】 Ampere Time LiFePO4 battery has built-in BMS to protect it from overcharge, over-discharge, over-current, and short circuit with excellent self-discharge rate.
+- 【100% Protection & Delivery】Ampere Time LiFePO4 battery has built-in BMS to protect it from overcharge, over-discharge, overcurrent, and short circuit with excellent self-discharge rate.
 Operating...